red0124/ssp/README.md

 ```
 ## Custom conversions

 Custom types can be used when converting values.
-An override of the **ss::extract**
+A specialization of the **ss::extract**
 function needs to be made and you are good to go.
 Custom conversion for an enum
 would look like this:
 ```cpp